Juan Manuel Boselli

-Juan Manuel Boselli Graf (born 9 November 1999) is a Uruguayan professional footballer who plays as a forward for Primeira Liga club Gil Vicente.
+Juan Manuel Boselli Graf (born 9 November 1999) is a Uruguayan professional footballer who plays as a forward for Russian Premier League club Pari Nizhny Novgorod.

 Club career

-Defensor
+Defensor Sporting

-Having previously represented Defensor at various youth levels, with whom he won the U17 Clausura title in 2016, Boselli received his first experience with the senior team on 2 February 2017 when he featured as an unused substitute in a 2–0 win over Rampla.
+Having previously represented Defensor Sporting at various youth levels, with whom he won the U17 Clausura title in 2016, Boselli received his first experience with the senior team on 2 February 2017 when he featured as an unused substitute in a 2–0 win over Rampla.
 He made his debut later that month, replacing goalscorer Gonzalo Bueno in the second half of a 2–1 victory against Juventud.

 Loan to Peralada

-In January 2019, he moved on loan to CF Peralada-Girona B, the reserve team of Girona FC.
+In January 2019, he moved on loan to Peralada-Girona B, the reserve team of Girona FC.

 Loan to Athletico Paranaense

 On 13 August 2019, Club Athletico Paranaense confirmed that Boselli had joined the club on loan until December 2020.
 However, he left the club again less than a month later, even before making his debut.
 It was later revealed by the club's manager, Tiago Nunes, that Boselli "did not come to play in the first team" and that he "came to take the official photo with the black and red shirt but was immediately transferred to the U23 squad".
 He then began training with América Futebol Clube (MG) and even played a friendly game for the club, before joining the club on 5 September 2019 on loan for the rest of 2019 to guarantee more minutes on the court.
 However, he would return to Club Athletico Paranaense for the 2020 season, as the loan deal with the club was valid until December 2020.
 Boselli was registered for Paranaense's U-23 squad.